-(CNN) — The first high-speed trains in Africa are flashing along the Atlantic coast of Morocco.
+These high-speed trains are flashing along the Atlantic coast of Morocco.

-The new trains can reach speeds of 200 miles per hour.
+The new trains are made by manufacturer Alstom and can reach speeds of 200 miles per hour.
 They will cut the journey time between the two cities by more than half -- to just over two hours.
 This is double the speed of South Africa's Gautrain, launched in 2012, which falls short of the criteria for high-speed rail.

 The $2 billion project has been in development for a decade, funded by the governments of Morocco, France, Saudi Arabia, Kuwait, and the UAE.

 King Mohammed VI and the Moroccan government expect the trains to deliver wealth and prestige for the country.
 But opponents claim they are an expensive folly.

 The TGV high-speed train are being tested on Morocco's Atlantic coast.

 Speculate to accumulate

 "The Government is continuing its reforms and major investments to improve the business climate and attract foreign investors," reported the African Development Bank in its "Economic Outlook 2016" for Morocco.